NuclearPhoenixx/nuclearphoenixx.github.io/index.md

 layout: splash #posts #home
 classes: wide

-excerpt: "I'm a physics and astronomy student who loves to tinker with electronics and programming.
+excerpt: "I'm a graduate in physics and astronomy, and someone that loves to tinker with electronics, programming and anything interesting really.
 Learning new things and applying this knowledge to build stuff and see for yourself is awesome!"

 header:
   overlay_image: /assets/images/header.png